SavitarADSO/SavitarADSO/README.md

 # Hi there, I'm Miguel Aguilar! 👋

-I'm a **full-stack developer** with expertise in **Laravel (PHP)**, **Java (Android Studio, Spring Boot)**, and **Angular (TypeScript)**, driven by a passion for crafting innovative, high-quality solutions.
+I'm a **full-stack developer** with expertise in **Laravel (PHP)**, **Java (Android Studio, Spring Boot)**, **Angular (TypeScript)** and **Vue (JavaScript)**, driven by a passion for crafting innovative, high-quality solutions.
 Outside of coding, I enjoy sports and movies, maintaining a balance that enhances both my discipline and creativity.
 I’m committed to delivering excellence in every task, from the simplest to the most complex.
 Feel free to explore my projects — I hope you find them as exciting as I did while building them!

 ## 🔭 Current Work
 - Developing various projects with **Laravel**, **Vue.js**, **Android Studio**, and **Angular**.